RayCannon/Wave/README.md

 My ability to read music is somewhat lacking so the rendition is somewhat poor with a few "bum notes", which I will correct as soon as I can work out the correct notes and timings.

 The function Toccata will play the file produced by WriteToccata via a ⎕NA call to PlaySound.
 The function Stop will stop PlaySound in its tracks.

+Still to do: Fix "pops" and "crackels" between notes due to phase missalignment.